Mupati/gatsby-storyblok/README.md

 Blog built with Gatsby + Storyblok

-The Nuxt + Storyblok version can be found here [here](https://devcodes.netlify.com/  "Devcodes Blog")
+The Nuxt + Storyblok version can be found [here](https://devcodes.netlify.com/  "Devcodes Blog")